-The manufacturer to consumer link no doubt appears to be simple and low cost method of distribution channels, but it is not practicable for marketing of the large amount of consumer goods.
-Imagine for a moment, the difficulties which a producer of soap, hairpins, toothpaste, shoe polish, cigarettes, beverages etc will face in selling the goods directly to the consumers.
+The manufacturer to consumer link no doubt appears to be a simple and low-cost method of distribution channels, but it is not practicable for the marketing of a large amount of consumer goods.
+Imagine for a moment, the difficulties which a producer of soap, hairpins, toothpaste, shoe polish, cigarettes, beverages, etc will face in selling the goods directly to the consumers.

-- Better control on the supply of goods.
+- Better control of the supply of goods.

 - Speedy disposal of products.